arne-kroeger/arne-kroeger.github.io/_posts/2021-10-26-reactive-programming-with-spring-webflux-01-intro.markdown

 - [Reactive Programming: Why, What and When? by Mohit Snehal](https://blog.devgenius.io/reactive-programming-why-what-and-when-e00495cda9c4){:rel="nofollow"}
 - [Java Reactive Programming - Effective Usage in a Real World Application by Stefan Nothaas](https://tech.trivago.com/2021/03/16/java-reactive-programming-effective-usage-in-a-real-world-application/){:rel="nofollow"}

 For me it has been a nice to know use-case and was necessary to evaluate it as an option for future developments.

 ### Spring implementation

 Spring added a webflux component to implement a reactive alternative to Spring MVC (based on the [Reactor project](https://projectreactor.io/){:rel="nofollow"}).

 For more details see [Spring reactive project page](https://spring.io/reactive){:rel="nofollow"}.

 ## Graphql

-I'm using Spring most of the time as my services backend and I've used [OpenAPI](https://www.openapis.org/){:rel="nofollow"} based REST services several times and started some projects with a GraphQL.
+I'm using Spring most of the time as my services backend and I've used [OpenAPI](https://www.openapis.org/){:rel="nofollow"} based REST services several times and started some projects with GraphQL as the query language.
 As Spring started the GraphQL server project based on webflux I want to show this sample implementation to deliver a starting point.

 For more general purpose and pros / cons of GraphQL see the following links: